Column Resizing

 Where column widths live

 Section titled “Where column widths live”The table owns every column’s width through its header.
 It measures each DataTableColumnHeader, distributes any leftover viewport space across the visible columns, and uses the resulting size for every body cell in that column.
-The drag handle, the programmatic resizeColumn$ call, and the persisted overrides all feed into that same pipeline as runtime overrides on top of the measured base.
+The drag handle, the programmatic resizeColumn$ call, and the persisted overrides feed into that same pipeline as user-selected rendered widths.
+While a resize override is active, sibling columns keep their current rendered widths so dragging a boundary feels direct and can create horizontal overflow.

 <DataTableColumn field="id">